ibm-cloud-docs/Cloudant/tutorials/create_query.md

   ```
   {:codeblock}
 3. Click the **Create Index** button.

    The index was created.
 You can see it in the right pane.

   ![Simple query index](../images/query-index-simple.png)

-To create an index to use when running a query with two fields:
+To create an index to use when running a query with multiple fields:

 ![Command Line icon](../images/CommandLineIcon.png) _Command line_